 Timeliness measures historically used by BVA typically account only for that time from the filing of a Substantive Appeal (VA Form 9) until the issuance of a decision by the Board.
-Appeals resolution time takes into account cases resolved in the field at the NOD, Statement of the Case, or VA Form 9 stages through withdrawal, dismissal, award of benefits or abandonment, as well as cases resolved by final, merits (i.e., non-remand) decisions issued by the Board and cases resolved in the field while in remand status.
-Actions taken on cases subsequent to a remand to the Department by the Court of Veterans Appeals are not included, as a significant portion of the history of such cases is spent outside the Department's jurisdiction.
+Appeals resolution time takes into account cases resolved in the field at the NOD, Statement of the Case, or VA Form 9 stages through withdrawal, dismissal, award of benefits or abandonment, as well as cases resolved by final merits (i.e., non-remand) decisions issued by the Board and cases resolved in the field while in remand status.
+Actions taken on cases subsequent to a remand to the Department by the Court of Appeals for Veterans Claims are not included, as a significant portion of the history of such cases is spent outside the Department's jurisdiction.

-Appeals resolution time will provide appellants, elected officials, Departmental leadership, BVA and VBA management, and other interested parties a comprehensive and meaningful indication of the average length of time to complete the entire appeal process, rather than just that portion of the process performed within specific organizational boundaries.
-Additional refinements in FY 1999 will allow VACOLS to serve as the sole source of data used to calculate appeals resolution time.
+Appeals resolution time -- in a "One VA" concept -- provides appellants, members of congress, government officals, VA management, and other interested parties a comprehensive and meaningful indication of the average length of time to complete the entire appeal process, rather than just that portion of the process performed within specific organizational boundaries.
+Additional refinements during FY 1999 allows VACOLS to serve as the sole source of data used to calculate appeals resolution time.
 The Board and VBA have established an appeals resolution time goal of 365 calendar days by the end of FY 2004.